-Prosper is a somewhat small town located in the state of Texas.
-With a population of 15,967 people and three constituent neighborhoods, Prosper is the 231st largest community in Texas.
-Prosper has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Prosper, where the median household income is $111,641.00.
+Prosper is a medium-sized town located in the state of Texas.
+With a population of 34,136 people and four constituent neighborhoods, Prosper is the 110th largest community in Texas.
+Much of the housing stock in Prosper was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Prosper economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Prosper, where the median household income is $159,164.00.

 Prosper home prices are not only among the most expensive in Texas, but Prosper real estate also consistently ranks among the most expensive in America.